WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

-Prokka is a rapid genome annotation tool designed for the functional annotation of prokaryotic genomes, including bacterial and archaeal isolates and metagenome-assembled genomes (MAGs).
+Prokka is a rapid genome annotation tool designed for the functional annotation of prokaryotic genomes, including bacterial and archaeal isolate genomes and metagenome-assembled genomes (MAGs).
 It takes assembled genome sequences (FASTA files) as input and predicts coding sequences (CDS), rRNA and tRNA genes, and other genomic features.
 Prokka assigns putative functions to genes by comparing them against curated reference